phpspec/phpspec/docs/cookbook/construction.rst

 object you are describing when you run the specs.

 The default way **phpspec** does this is the same as ``new Markdown()``.
-If it does not need any values or dependencies passed to it then this is fine but for many objects this will not be good enough.
+If it does not need any values or dependencies to be passed to it then this is fine but for many objects this will not be good enough.
 You can tell **phpspec** how you want it to create the object though.